Fireside bellows are my love and focus,

 Medieval Field Forge Bellows

-A friend who is a blacksmith and participates in medieval reenactments, asked for some field forge bellows – that set me off on an interesting journey of research.
-As it turned out, a shortish journey as there is not a lot of information available.
+A friend who is a blacksmith and participated in medieval reenactments, asked for some field forge bellows – that set me off on an interesting journey of research.
+As it turned out, a shortish journey as there was no specific information available.
+I did find an image of a woodcut print in a book of machines of the 1500’s – but no specs.

 These bellows need to behave differently to the fireside bellows.
 A steady stream of air is required to keep the forge at an ideal heat, so forge bellows have double ‘lungs’.
 They are also much bigger!
 Full forge bellows can be around 6 feet in length, with a number of panels, so are not portable like those used in the field.
-I decided around 1 metre by roughly 60cm would produce more than enough air while being possible to transport.
-I am partway through this 2020/21 Lockdown/Winter project (and only worked on between commissions for fireside bellows).
-[March 2021]
+I decided around 1 metre long without the nozzle by roughly 60cm would produce more than enough air while being possible to transport.
+Dimensions of the round valve holes as well as the nozzle outlet required quite some thought!

-Have found an economical half a cow (not literally!) to provide a single piece of leather to enclose the lungs of the bellows, so some wrestling with that, and a lot of tacks ahead of me.
-Have no idea that all the calculations will result in effective bellows until the ‘lungs’ are enclosed.
-[Mid 2021]
+Needed around half a cow (not literally!) to provide a single piece of leather to enclose the lungs of the bellows, so some wrestling with that, and a lot of tacks hammered in while I had no idea that all my calculations would result in effective bellows until finished.

-FINISHED!
-Blacksmith has added the forged nozzle and built a strong frame that can be dismantled for transporting to reenactments.
-It has been quite a journey… [2023]
+Blacksmith friend added the forged nozzle and built a strong frame that can be dismantled for transporting to reenactments*.
+It has been quite a journey…